brmcfarl/iot_shield/Software/PTP_README.txt

-To enable PTP timestamping in the Galileo kernel, apply to patch (chall_ptp.patch) to the kernel source and recompile.
+To enable PTP timestamping in the Galileo kernel, apply to patch (galileo_ptp_20150305.patch.xz) to the kernel source and recompile.

 The following kernel options should be enabled statically:
     -PHY timestamping